kavyakolluru/2025aa05008_ML_Assignment/README.md

 **How to use the Streamlit app:**

+- Select the **'Upload & Predict'** radio button in the sidebar to make predictions and view evaluation metrics.
 - You must upload a test data CSV file (with the same columns as the Adult Income dataset).
-- After uploading, select the **'Upload & Predict'** radio button in the sidebar to make predictions and view evaluation metrics.
 - The app will display prediction summary, metrics, confusion matrix, and classification report for the selected model.

 ### Sample Test Data